adamcharnock/lightbus/docs/explanation/anatomy-lesson.md

 will only need a Lightbus process if it wishes to listen for [events] or provide any [RPCs] which can be called.**

-## Addendum

-The distinction between client & Lightbus process as described above is convention rather than a technical requirement.

-While you will need the client regardless, [you can start the Lightbus server in a more advanced fashion](/howto/combine-processes.md).

-The Lightbus process executes within the `asyncio` event loop.
-You can therefore merge the Lightbus process with any other process which also runs within the `asyncio` event loop.

-This does however add complexity, and the rewards are likely limited.
-Therefore only pursue this path if you are sure it suits your particular needs.

 [service]: concepts.md#service
 [events]: events.md
 [rpcs]: rpcs.md